-In other words, at the time of the formal absorption of the Donbas into the Russian empire in the late eighteenth century, the region was either Tatar, empty, subject to creeping only became a part of the territory of modern 'Ukraine', which is itself a completely new historical phenomenon, at the beginning of the twentieth century [i.e. with the formation of the Ukrainian SSR].
-Before then the concept of 'Ukraine' never embraced these territories.
+In other words, at the time of the formal absorption of the Donbas into the Russian empire in the late eighteenth century, the region was either Tatar, empty, subject to creeping Russification or multi-ethnic, depending on a given historian's emphasis, but it was never Ukrainian.
+It is only a part of the modern Ukrainian state as a result of 'a gift from Lenin' in 1921.
+According to one Russophile author, the Donbas only became a part of the territory of modern 'Ukraine', which is itself a completely new historical phenomenon, at the beginning of the twentieth century [i.e. with the formation of the Ukrainian SSR].
+Before then the concept of 'Ukraine' never embraced these territories.88